joe-taylor/bcdc-devenv/README.md

 We lean on Vagrant to create our development environment, with our Vagrantfile in turn leaning heavily on Ansible for provisioning.
 Provisioning is a work in progress, far from complete; running `vagrant up` will not yet produce a working instance of the BC Data Catalogue.

+## Usage

+`vagrant up` from the root directory, and any time you wish to run the associated ansible playbooks, `vagrant provision`.

 ## Objective